ekjotkaursault/Hangman_Game/README.md

 | [Flutter.dev – Animations Guide](https://docs.flutter.dev/development/ui/animations) | Learned how to use `AnimationController` and `FadeTransition`. |
 | [Medium Tutorial – Deploy Flutter Web to GitHub Pages](https://medium.com/flutter-community/how-to-deploy-flutter-web-app-to-github-pages-2a8bdc5c6e3e) | Followed steps to build and deploy the Flutter web version correctly. |

->  *I did not copy any game code directly from online sources.*
+>  *I did not copy any game code directly from online sources.* But, as Flutter is a new topic, sometimes during any error, i consider using in-built copilot in vscode to find out error and make the code running, i do not copy full code and pasted it .
 > These materials were only used for **understanding**, then I implemented the logic and styling independently.

 ---